-The Kilmichael Glassary rock art site, situated as it is in one of Europe's most important prehistoric landscapes, has great landscape value in its own right, but also when viewed in the context of all the other monuments.
+The Baluachraig site, situated as it is in one of Europe's most important prehistoric landscapes, has great landscape value in its own right but also when viewed in the context of all the other monuments.
+The site sits on eastern side of Kilmartin Glen on a gentle slope.